Seeds of Clarity

 Since that conversation, her words have echoed in my head.

-They follow me into quiet moments and nights when my thoughts get too loud.
+They follow me into quiet moments and into nights when my thoughts get too loud.

 I often struggle to answer myself honestly.